ngrx/platform/projects/ngrx.io/content/guide/component-store/usage.md

 ## Types of State

 There are multiple types of state that exist in the application, and state management libraries are there to help manage/synchronize/update them.
-The topic of which one, ComponentStore or the Global Store you should choose, or maybe both would be helpful, is described at [ComponentStore vs Store](guide/component-store/comparison) section.
+The topic of which one to choose, ComponentStore or the Global Store, or maybe both would be helpful, is described at [ComponentStore vs Store](guide/component-store/comparison) section.

 The types of state that developers typically deal with in applications are:
 * **Server/Backend(s) State**.
 This is the ultimate source of truth of all the data.
 * **Persisted State**.
 The "snapshots" of backend data transferred *to* and *from* application.
 E.g. Movies data passed as a JSON response, or user's rating for a particular Movie passed as an update request.
 * **URL State**.
-The state of the URL itself.
-Depending on which URL use navigates to, the app would open specific pages and thus might request for *Persisted State*.
+This is the state of the URL itself.
+Depending on which URL the user navigates to, the app would open specific pages and thus might request for *Persisted State*.
 * **Client State**.
-The state within application that is not persisted to the backend.
+The state within the application that is not persisted to the backend.
 E.g. The info about which Tab is open in the application.
 * **Local UI State**.
 The state within a component itself.
 E.g. `isEnabled` toggle state of Toggle Component.

 <figure>